Lamartio/moinhos/openspec/project.md

 # Project Context

 ## Purpose
-Moinhos is a personal blog and portfolio site built with Nuxt 4.
-The site showcases content through markdown-based pages and serves as a platform for sharing articles, projects, and personal information.
+Moinhos Do Dao - Eco Quinta is a farm website built with Nuxt 4.
+The site showcases farm activities through a blog, provides contact information and location, and enables cottage rental bookings for "Boa Vista".

 ## Tech Stack
 - **Framework:** Nuxt 4.2.2 (Vue 3.5.25)